azurecitadel/azurecitadel.github.io/workshops/terraform/lab8.md

 }
 ```

-We are now making use of a different [provider](https://www.terraform.io/docs/providers/) by using the [kubernetes_pod](https://www.terraform.io/docs/providers/kubernetes/r/pod.html) resource type.
+We are now making use of a different [Provider](https://www.terraform.io/docs/providers/) by using the [kubernetes_pod](https://www.terraform.io/docs/providers/kubernetes/r/pod.html) resource type.

-* Run through the terraform init, plan and apply workflow
+* Run through the `terraform init`, `terraform plan` and `terraform apply` workflow
 * Run `kubectl get nodes`
 * Run `kubectl get pods`
-* Rerun the `kubectl proxy` and check the [dashboard](http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy/#!/overview?namespace=default)
+* Re-run the `kubectl proxy` and check the [dashboard](http://localhost:8001/api/v1/namespaces/kube-system/services/kubernetes-dashboard/proxy/#!/overview?namespace=default)

 If you can access the dashboard and see the two nodes and the single test pod then the module is successfully tested.

-* Remove the cluster: `terraform destroy`
+* Remove the cluster by running `terraform destroy`

 The destruction will take several minutes.
-Whilst that is running you can move to the next section and push the module up to GitHub.
+While that is running you can move to the next section and push the module up to GitHub.

-If you have **insufficient directory permissions** then your module will have hardcoded Terraform service principal id and secret values.
+If you have **insufficient directory permissions** then your module will have hardcoded the Terraform Service Principal ID and secret values.
 You can turn those into variables and continue, or skip to the [extending Terraform into ARM section](#extending-terraform-into-arm).

 ## Push to GitHub

 You should already have a [GitHub account](https://github.com/join) from the earlier labs.

-* Remove the Terraform service principal values from your provider.tf so that only the version argument remains
+* Remove the Terraform Service Principal values from your provider.tf so that only the version argument remains
-* Commit into your local repo
+* Commit the files into your local repo
     * Add the files to the index `git add --all`
     * Commit the files `git commit -a -m "Initial commit"`
 * Log onto [GitHub](https://github.com)